IMLS awards more than $1.3 million to iSchool researchers

 Jin Ha Lee

 Improving Access to Critical Games for Game Education at Cultural Heritage Institutions, seeks to address the increasing difficulty of accessing historically and culturally significant video games due to copyright constraints, technological obsolescence, and the ephemeral nature of digital distribution.
 The project, through collaboration with Video Game History Foundation and The Strong Museum of Play, aims to explore characteristics of important games for education, understand existing accessibility challenges, and develop best practices for cultural heritage institutions like museums and libraries to ensure these games remain available for research and education.
-The IMLS awarded $249,628 to support the project, led by Associate Professor Jin Ha Lee.
+The IMLS awarded $249,628 to support the project, led by Professor Jin Ha Lee.

 A fourth award, supporting research by the Califa Group, is part of the Laura Bush 21st Century Librarian Program